-return decision, invoking a potential breach of an absolute fundamental right (e.g. Article 3 ECHR).
-This appeal is suspensive until a judgment is issued.
-It demands a swift decision of the CALL within 48 hours; the time limit is extended to 5 days where the expulsion of the person is not foreseen to take place until 8 days after the decision.
+appeal is suspensive until a judgment is issued.110 It demands a swift decision of the CALL within 48 hours; the time limit is extended to 5 days where the expulsion of the person is not foreseen to take place until 8 days after the decision.111

 It remains questionable if the legislative changes introduced in 2014 regarding time limits, suspensive effect and "full judicial review" are sufficient to guarantee that annulment appeal procedures are effective remedies, as the ECtHR has condemned Belgium once more for violation of Article 13 ECHR, in its February 2014 Josef judgment.
-The ECtHR calls the annulment appeal system as a whole - whereby suspension has to be requested simultaneously with the annulment for it to be activated (by requesting provisional measures) only- too complex to meet the requirements of an effective remedy, in order to avoid the risk of Article 3 ECHR violations.
+The ECtHR calls the annulment appeal system as a whole - whereby suspension has to be requested simultaneously with the annulment for it to be activated (by requesting provisional measures) - too complex to meet the requirements of an effective remedy, in order to avoid the risk of Article 3 ECHR violations.
 The case was struck out the ECtHR Grand Chamber's list in March 2015, as the applicant had already been granted residence status.
+He is a sufficient to a sufficien

 A study of UNHCR of 2019 states that several actors regret the rigidity and complexity of the asylum procedure in Belgium, which inevitably requires greater specialisation on the part of lawyers.
 While most of them generally agree that the time limits inherent in the asylum procedure are generally sufficient, they consider that the time limits inherent to accelerated procedures hamper the quality of legal assistance, especially in detention.
-In their view, the lack of transparency and the multiplication of procedures causes a significant loss of resources and time.
+In their view, the lack of transparency and the multiplication of procedures causes a significant loss of resources and time.114

 On 16 January 2020, the ECtHR published a decision to strike the case of R.L. v Belgium out of the list after the parties reached a friendly settlement.
 The applicant, a Colombian national, claimed to have fled from Colombia due to threats by armed groups involved in drug trafficking.
-He claimed that his asylum application was not subject to a rigorous and careful examination and that an excessive burden of proof was placed on him by asylum authorities and, as such, he was denied the only full remedy available to him required by Article 13 in conjunction with Article 3 ECHR.
+He claimed that his asylum application was not subject to a rigorous and careful examination and that an excessive burden of proof was placed on him by asylum authorities and, as such, he was denied the only full remedy available to him required by Article 13 in conjunction with Article 3 ECHR.115

 The Government has since then ensured that it would examine a new application for international protection by conducting a rigorous examination of all available evidence in relation to both the general situation in Colombia and to the individual circumstances of the applicant.
 Such an assurance is made to remedy the apparent lack of effective remedy available to the applicant.
-The ECtHR decided that it was no longer necessary to examine the appeal and that the complaint should be struck out of the list of cases.